Menezess42/M42_Color_System/README.md

 # M42_Color_System
-App to do a series of image conversions requested by the computer graphics professor Over time I will update this readme, as well as create docstrings in code.
+App to do a series of image conversions requested by the computer graphics professor.
+Over time I will update this readme, as well as create docstrings in code.
 -------
 This code does: